CDLUC3/ezid/doc/apidoc.2.rst

 is required; and permissions can be viewed in the EZID UI under the Create tab.
 The request and response bodies are identical.

+EZID automatically embeds the newly-minted identifier in certain types of uploaded metadata.
+See `Metadata profiles`_ below for when this is performed.

 Operation: modify identifier
 ----------------------------